dcwise/dita-badges/README.md

 If you *must* share a badged topic across teams but do not want the badges to appear in all contexts, consider one of the more underutilized reuse mechanisms in DITA, conref push.

-By default, @conrefs and @conkeyrefs "pull" referenced content into the corrent topic. @Conref push and @conkeyref push insert referenced content into a specific location in a target topic.
+By default, @conrefs and @conkeyrefs "pull" referenced content into the current topic. @Conref push and @conkeyref push insert referenced content into a specific location in a target topic.

 For example, let's say that a topic named `Untitled1.dita` contained the following section.